Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/HardCoded/HardCoded.rst

-Hard coded options
+Hard-coded options
 ##################

 While MPCD is almost entirely configureable from its input files, there are a several options that are hard coded.
-These hard coded options are in the form of preprocessor defines (such as ``# define DBG``), which are read by the compiler at compile time and are within the ``mpcd/headers/definitions.h`` file.
+These hard-coded options are in the form of preprocessor defines (such as ``# define DBG``), which are read by the compiler at compile time and are within the ``mpcd/headers/definitions.h`` file.
 The majority of these options relate to the operation of the simulator, rather than the simulation of the physics, and are detailed on this page.

 There are two variants of these options, which are configured in different ways: